A nyone looking for stylish home decor can be forgiven for seeking out some other furniture stores like West Elm.

-YLighting carries a lot more than just lamps and lighting, boasting a wide selection of both furniture and home decor, and their website offers free shipping, making this a great place to buy pieces online.
+They boast a wide selection of both furniture and home decor, and their website offers free shipping, making this a great place to buy pieces online.

 If you’re starting from scratch and looking to outfit your place from top to bottom, ABC Carpet & Home can pretty much serve as a one-stop shop.

 They carry practically everything, from big room-defining pieces of furniture to small home accent pieces and accessories, all in a wide range of styles that can suit pretty much any taste.

 As the name (sort of) implies, Design Within Reach has a modern aesthetic that makes it a favorite among fashion-forward interior designers.

 West Elm’s vibe tends to lean more toward timeless designs and classic pieces.